GRITX-AWA/GRIT-X-Awa/README.md

-# 🪐 GRIT-X-AWA - Exoplanet ML Explorer
+# 🪐 GRIT-X-AWA - Exoplanet ML Explore

 > An interactive web platform for NASA exoplanet classification using ensemble machine learning models trained on Kepler and TESS mission data.